JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 root [0]
 ```
-then, type this command in order to see if also the graphical tools work:
+now you are able to run and compile macros.
+Then, type this command to see if also graphical tools work:
 ```shell
 root [0] new TBrowser()
 ```